rtolesnikov/conjunction_sat_asteroid/README.md

 - Load complete element set from the archive that represents the catalog one day after the flyby close approach
 - Remove those satellites whose apogee is less than the closest approach.
 This reduces object count from ~24k to ~4.5k
 - Propagate each satellite for the duration of the flyby
-- Determine the closest range, report 20 closest active and debree objects (separately), and plot
+- Determine the closest range, report 20 closest active and debris objects (separately), and plot

-# Output for 2023 Bu Flyby
+# Output for 2023 BU Flyby
 ```
 No     NORAD INTER      Satellite Name            Miss (km)  Time of Closest Approach (UTC)
  1     16993 86075A     COSMOS 1783                     757  2023-01-27 00:44:00.000